anonaddy/addy.io/source/_posts/the-new-browser-extension-for-firefox-and-chrome.md

 ## Feedback and suggestions

-If you have any feedback or suggestions please just drop me a line at [contact@anonaddy.com](mailto:contact@anonaddy.com) <span class="break-words">([70E400B5064061EB84181DABEDADE14D67325B36](https://keys.openpgp.org/search?q=70E400B5064061EB84181DABEDADE14D67325B36))</span> and sign up to the newsletter if you'd like to receive updates on new features!
+If you have any feedback or suggestions please just drop me a line at [contact@anonaddy.com](mailto:contact@anonaddy.com) <span class="break-words text-sm">([70E400B5064061EB84181DABEDADE14D67325B36](https://keys.openpgp.org/search?q=70E400B5064061EB84181DABEDADE14D67325B36))</span> and sign up to the newsletter if you'd like to receive updates on new features!